gov-cy/govcy-design-system-docs/src/components/error_summary.md

 Make sure:
 - you link the error summary to where the user can correct the error
 - you use the [error message component](../error_message) on validation errors
-- when showing the error summary, to use [linking to an element on the same page](../../styles/typography/#linking-to-an-element-on-the-same-page) to move keyboard focus to the error summary heading.
+- when showing the error summary, to use [linking to an element on the same page](../../styles/typography/#linking-to-an-element-on-the-same-page) to move keyboard focus to the error summary heading
+- include the attribute `role="alert"` on the error summary heading (`<h2>`)